Justin Turner Preview, Player Props: Red Sox vs. Yankees

 Justin Turner At The Plate

-- Among the qualifying hitters in MLB play, his batting average ranks 16th, his on-base percentage ranks 30th, and he is 31st in the league in slugging.
+- Among the qualified hitters in MLB play, his batting average ranks 17th, his on-base percentage ranks 30th, and he is 33rd in the league in slugging.

-- Turner has reached base via a hit in 80 games this season (of 110 played), and had multiple hits in 37 of those games.
+- Turner has picked up a hit in 80 of 111 games this season, with multiple hits 37 times.

-- He has hit a long ball in 16.4% of his games this season, and 4% of his trips to the plate.
+- In 16.2% of his games this season, he has hit a home run, and 4% of his trips to the dish.

-- In 44.5% of his games this year, Turner has notched at least one RBI.
-In 19 of those games (17.3%) he recorded two or more RBI, while accounting for three or more of his team's runs in four contests.
+- Turner has picked up an RBI in 44.1% of his games this season, with more than one RBI in 17.1% of his games.
+He has also driven in three or more runs in four contests.

+- In 55 of 111 games this year, he has scored, and 13 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.